entelgy-brasil/zucchini/README.md

 ## Steps

-This section contain a list with all pre defined steps.
+This section contains a list with all predefined steps.

 [Full List](STEPS.md)